SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Canada
 - Crown corporations gives you a captain of industry instead of just unlocking one
 - Some focuses have been reduced from 70 to 35 days

+#### New Zealand
+- Slight buffs to most focus-given modifiers
+- 2NZEF focus ups your conscription by 1 now along with the vanilla buff it gives